lalamove/challenge/mobile.md

 **Questions?
 We love to answer: <techchallenge@lalamove.com>**

-Please state clearly your platform (iOS/Android) and the position yor are applying in your email.
+Please state clearly your name, platform (iOS/Android) and the position yor are applying for in your email.